WordPress/gutenberg/packages/components/src/modal/README.md

 ### isDismissable

-If this property is set to false, the modal will not display a close icon and cannot be dismissed.
+If this property is set to false, the dialog will not display a close icon and cannot be dismissed.

 - Type: `boolean`
 - Required: No